Terror Unleashed

 Despite the public security police, armed police and plainclothes police present everywhere on the Square, practitioners kept coming and tirelessly exposing the CCP’s lies to the public.

-Police Brutality on Display • Falun Gong practitioner, who opened a banner with the words “Falun Dafa is Good”, was beaten to the ground.
-Still lying in the middle of the Square, while the policeman is leaving the scene with his banner in hand.
-Many people on Tiananmen Square were witnessing the police brutality against Falun Gong.
+Police Brutality on Display • A Falun Gong practitioner who opened a banner with the words “Falun Dafa is Good,” was beaten to the ground.
+He still lies in the middle of the Square, while the policeman leaves the scene with his banner in hand.
+Many people in Tiananmen Square witnessed the police brutality against Falun Gong.

 The Crippling Cost of Tyranny

-In 2001, a report from the Party’s Public Security Department revealed that, at just the one place of Tiananmen Square, the expense of arresting Falun Gong practitioners was up to 2.5 million yuan per day, which amounts to almost 910 million yuan per year.
+In 2001, a report from the Party’s Public Security Department revealed that, at just Tiananmen Square, the expense of arresting Falun Gong practitioners cost up to 2.5 million yuan per day, which amounts to almost 910 million yuan per year.

 In the whole country, from cities to remote rural areas, from the police in police stations and public security departments to the personnel at all branches of the “610 Office,” Jiang Zemin employed at least a few million people to persecute Falun Gong.